blue-triangle-tech/btt-android-sdk/README.md

 * `com.blue-triangle.performance-monitor.enable` enables or disables tracking of memory and CPU usage.
 * `com.blue-triangle.performance-monitor.interval-ms` adjusts the interval in milliseconds of how often memory and CPU measurements are taken.
 * `com.blue-triangle.track-crashes.enable` enable or disable collecting and sending crash reports to the server.
-* `com.blue-triangle.sample-rate.network` percentage of sessions for which network calls will be captured.
-A value of 0.05 means that 5% of session's network requests will be tracked.
-A value of 0.0 means that no network requests will be captured for the session, a value of 1.0 will track all network requests for a session.
+* `com.blue-triangle.sample-rate.network` percentage of user sessions for which network calls will be captured.
+A value of 0.025 means that 2.5% of user session's network requests will be tracked.
+A value of 0.0 means that no network requests will be captured for any user sessions, and a value of 1.0 will track all network requests for all user sessions.
+Whether network requests will be tracked is determined on application start, and will either be set to on or off for the entirety of the user session.

 ### Using Timers